seanhig/smorg-analytics-architecture/README.md

 When additional performance is required, data sets can be easily and seamlessly moved into Redshift for enhanced performance on an as-needed basis.

 Cost effective and serverless, this platform has the potential to service many modern BI use cases for a fraction of the cost of traditional server-based solutions.

+> More to come as this platform is explored further... stay tuned.